Beta (film)

 Beta (Translation: Son) is a 1992 Indian Hindi drama film, directed by Indra Kumar and written by Naushir Khatau and Kamlesh Pandey.
 It featured Anil Kapoor, Madhuri Dixit and Aruna Irani in lead roles.
 The soundtrack was composed by Anand-Milind.
 The film was one of the Biggest Blockbusters of 1990s.
 The film is an official remake of the 1987 Tamil film Enga Chinna Rasa written and directed by K. Bhagyaraj.

 Beta was released on 3 April 1992 and became the highest-grossing film of the year.
-It received positive reviews from critics upon release, with major praise directed towards the performances of Kapoor, Dixit and Irani.

 At the 38th Filmfare Awards, Beta received a leading 9 nominations, including Best Film, Best Director (Kumar) and Best Music Director (Anand–Milind), and won a leading 5 awards, including Best Actor (Kapoor), Best Actress (Dixit) and Best Supporting Actress (Irani).